Cézanne's Quarry

-Cézanne's Quarry, a crime novel by Barbara Corrado Pope, is set in France during the Belle Époque.
+Cézanne's Quarry is a crime novel by Barbara Corrado Pope, published in 2008.
+Set in France during the Belle Époque, the novel imagines the artist Paul Cézanne becoming a suspect in the murder of a young woman.

 Plot

-Hallie Ephron of the Boston Globe summarized the plot of Cézanne's Quarry: Cézanne's Quarry opens with the murder of Solange Vernet, the woman with whom Pope imagines Cézanne became besotted.
+Hallie Ephron of The Boston Globe summarized the plot of Cézanne's Quarry: Cézanne's Quarry opens with the murder of Solange Vernet, the woman with whom Pope imagines Cézanne became besotted.
 With experienced judges away on summer holiday, the investigation falls in the lap of Bernard Martin ("a judge with little experience and no family or connections in the South of France")...
 [Murder suspects] Westerbury and Cézanne are a study in contrasts – one a scientist who studies the mountains, the other an artist who paints them.
 Martin, growing into his role as investigator, becomes convinced that neither man is responsible.
 The ending delivers a satisfying twist.

 Major themes

 Charles Sowerwine wrote,"Pope starts each book with an historical moment which offers a context for exploring issues of class, gender and social justice."
 Hallie Ephron characterized the novel as "a thoughtful exploration of science and religion, of old values and new, and of a woman's place in the world".
 A review by the Historical Novels Society identified the subjects of the novel: "art, politics (of the Third Republic), love, the meaning of friendship, and the relationship between science and religion".